-• Tendering can be an effective technique that has been used in the development and delivery of successful programs in the social housing area, especially by Community Housing Providers e.g.:

-- The National Rental Affordability Scheme (NRAS) - Nation Building Stimulus social housing package - However despite these programs being delivered on time, within budgets and with outcomes exceeding expectation, as outlined by AHURI, tendering of NRAS incentives was slowed and compromised by double checking at both state and national levels instead of a single approval regime, requirements to be site specific, small tranches of incentives instead of larger ones to attract institutional investors, insufficient coordinated explanation and engagement of financial markets, and insufficient emphasis on utilisation of NRAS incentives alongside other incentives (increased state contributions, Capital, land, planning measures e.g.) to achieve other outcomes (lower rent, accessible design, sustainability, housing for specific groups. - Tendering which focuses on cost alone will lead to poor quality outputs or outcomes.
-Decisions about success may be reduced to low cost winning bids which can compromise quality and appropriate support for specific consumers. - As outlined in the initial Shelter submission to the inquiry, while tendering has advantages for government to procure service it also has some significant limitations and drawbacks: - Tendering often adds enormous cost to CHPs and Specialist Homelessness Services (SHSs) to undertake tendering processes. - Has not often resulted in improvements and has arguably lowered the available competition to the few organisations with the capacity to commit financially to completing tenders. - The experience of the homelessness sector in recent NSW government competitive tendering for SHSs has arguably not resulted in service improvements, caused disruption to service delivery and generated perverse outcomes (like centralised rather than localized management, loss of niche provision) - Competitive tendering effectively rules out capturing that knowledge base or utilising collaborative approaches to service delivery often essential to success in housing for low income, high need households, where housing and a range of supports may be required to improve the value of service provision and to ensure consumer choice. - We support suggestions in the NSW federation of Housing Associations et al original submission to this inquiry "As noted by KPMG in their 2015 post-implementation review:

-'New thinking on alternative procurement approaches is needed so that the benefits of codesign are not lost while still meeting probity concerns (Scotland and the UK's experience with Public Social Partnerships [PSP] provide a useful reference point on this regard)'.
+- Tendering can be an effective technique that has been used in the development and delivery of successful programs in the social housing area, especially by Community Housing Providers e.g.: The National Rental Affordability Scheme (NRAS) Nation Building Stimulus social housing package - However despite these programs being delivered on time, within budgets and with outcomes exceeding expectation, as outlined by AHURI, tendering of NRAS incentives was slowed and compromised by double checking at both state and national levels instead of a single approval regime, requirements to be site specific, small tranches of incentives instead of larger ones to attract institutional investors, insufficient coordinated explanation and engagement of financial markets, and insufficient emphasis on utilisation of NRAS incentives alongside other incentives (increased state contributions, Capital, land, planning measures e.g.) to achieve other outcomes (lower rent, accessible design, sustainability, housing for specific groups. - Tendering which focuses on cost alone will lead to poor quality outputs or outcomes.
+Decisions about success may be reduced to low cost winning bids which can compromise quality and appropriate support for specific consumers. - As outlined in the initial Shelter submission to the inquiry, while tendering has advantages for government to procure service it also has some significant limitations and drawbacks: - Tendering often adds enormous cost to CHPs and Specialist Homelessness Services (SHSs) to undertake tendering processes. - Has not often resulted in improvements and has arguably lowered the available competition to the few organisations with the capacity to commit financially to completing tenders. - Competitive tendering effectively rules out capturing that knowledge base or utilising collaborative approaches to service delivery often essential to success in housing for low income, high need households, where housing and a range of supports may be required to improve the value of service provision and to ensure consumer choice. - We support suggestions in the NSW federation of Housing Associations et al original submission to this inquiry "As noted by KPMG in their 2015 post-implementation review: 'New thinking on alternative procurement approaches is needed so that the benefits of co-design are not lost while still meeting probity concerns (Scotland and the UK's experience with Public Social Partnerships [PSP] provide a useful reference point on this regard)'.
 In Scotland, a PSP is a strategic partnering arrangement which involves the not-for-profit sector earlier and more deeply in the design and commissioning of public services.
 PSPs differ from commissioning approaches as they start from the need to be addressed, not the services available."